Damilare125/Damilare-s_portfolio/README.md

 # Data Scientist

+## Professional summary
+As a proven and passionate data scientist, I have experience in developing and implementing recommender system models, predictive models, conducting statistical analyses, and creating visualizations to communicate structured and unstructured data insight.
+I'm always open to new ideas and ways I can improve, and become more expert in this career.

-### Technical skills: Python, SQL, NLP, PowerBi, Machine Learning, Recommendation System, Data wrangling
+## Technical skills: Python, SQL, NLP, PowerBi, Machine Learning, Recommendation System, Data wrangling, Seaborn, Beautiful soup, Data visualization

 ## Education
+- Certicate, Data science | Stutern Graduate Accelerator (_April 2023_)
 - PGDE, Educational Foundation | Tai-solarin University of Education (_May 2023_)
 - BSc(ed), Chemistry | Tai-solarin University of Education (_May 2017_)